Compression of Currents and Varifolds: Main results

-Thus far, we have derived a fast compression algorithm for large-scale currents and varifolds with theoretical guarantees on the quality of the approximation error.
-We now describe how the compressed measures can be used for the down-line task of nonlinear shape registration in the LDDMM framework, one of the areas in which these metrics are most commonly used.
+Thus far, we have derived a randomised compression algorithm for large-scale currents and varifolds with theoretical guarantees on the quality of the approximation error.
+We now describe how the compressed measures can be used for the downstream task of nonlinear shape registration in the LDDMM framework, one of the areas in which these metrics are most commonly used.
+A typical workflow in the application of LDDMM to computational anatomy is to register two anatomical triangulated surfaces $T,S \subset \R^{d}$ (with $\lvert T\rvert,\lvert S\rvert$ triangles, respectively) via a minimal energy diffeomorphism $\varphi$.
+Such diffeomorphisms are typically induced as the flow $\varphi_{01}^{v}$ of time-dependent vector fields $v: [0,1] \times \R^{d} \longrightarrow \R^{d}$ such that $v(t,\cdot) \in V_{k}$, where $V_{k}$ is an RKHS of vector fields induced by a smooth positive definite spatial kernel $k$.